top of page

 Colin_edited.jpg

 Interviewing tradespeople like Colin was both exciting and validating.
-While they weren’t the core focus for our MVP, their pain points revealed a clear opportunity for future product expansion:
+While they weren’t the core focus for MVP, their pain points revealed a clear opportunity for future product expansion:

 • The Virtual Tradesperson feature could allow skilled workers to offer paid remote guidance via MyHandyAI, enabling them to earn income from home during recovery or downtime.